Transport in Mongolia: Air transport

 MIAT Mongolian Airlines is the country's flag carrier and first airline, operating since 1956.
 It conducted scheduled domestic flights in the communist era with its hub at Buyant-Ukhaa International Airport (built 1961), and started international routes in 1987.
 With the onset of the democratic revolution, the airline gradually adopted modern jet airliners and expanded its international operations.
 Since the 2000s, private operators such as Aero Mongolia, Hunnu Air, and Eznis Airways commenced flights, dominating domestic air routes in the country.
 In 2023, MIAT Mongolian Airlines resumed domestic flights after 15 years under the brand name MIAT Regional.
+As of 2026, there are almost two dozen airlines flying in and out of Mongolia on regular or seasonal basis.

 Mongolia opened the new Chinggis Khaan International Airport (UBN) in July 2021, located about 50 km from the center of Ulaanbaatar.
 Replacing Buyant-Ukhaa, it is the country's only international airport.
 Most airports of the 21 aimag centers of Mongolia have paved runways, but those closest to Ulaanbaatar lack scheduled air service.

-Ulaanbaatar can be accessed with direct flights to various locations in Europe and Asia, with future direct routes planned to North America and Australia.
+Ulaanbaatar can be accessed with direct flights to various locations in Europe and Asia and seasonal flights from the USA.